realNikkii/NecoBot/README.md

 ```
 npm install discord.js
 ```
-Eventually, you will have to configure all of the environment variables used in the code, so that they match yours.
+Eventually, you will have to configure all of the config.json variables used in the code, so that they match yours.

 Burunyu.